Abhinav6238/sample-project-management/README.md

 # sample-project-management
-A python program to calculate student grade
+A python program to calculate bmi